project-fifo/eplugin/README.md

 eplugin
 ========
-This library intends to provide a simple way to manage plugins for an erlang application, right now the abstraction is very simple and high level but it is quite flexible.
+This library intends to provide a simple way to manage plugins for an Erlang application, right now the abstraction is very simple and high level but it is quite flexible.

 usage
 -----

-Simply start the applicaiton, there is only one configuration variable at the moment named `plugin_dir` which as the name suggets specifies where the plugins are discovered.
+Simply start the application, there is only one configuration variable at the moment named `plugin_dir` which as the name suggests specifies where the plugins are discovered.
 It defaults to `plugsin`.

 apply/2
 -------